 SHIH: I’ll never forget, one day our employee number one, his name is Chris, he’s still at the company, Chris set up time to have a one-on-one with me.
 I don’t even know how he brought it up but it was so candid.
 He basically said that he felt that he could tell that I wanted to be part of the company and be really integrated, but he said that I was doing things and acting in ways that made me come across as not being authentic.

 HOFFMAN: Even coming from Employee One, that kind of message can be a tough pill to swallow.
 But Clara listened.

-SHIH: He talked about how I wasn’t bringing my whole self to work.
+SHIH: He talked about how I wasn’t bringing myself to work.
 And he also contrasted me to my co-founder, Steve, who on paper, if you look at Steve and our experience, we look very similar if not identical.
 But how Chris observed that at every step along the way, like getting to Stanford, majoring in CS, getting into the Mayfield Fellows Program, Chris wondered out loud whether maybe that was presumed for Steve.
-But that for me it was the opposite.
+But for me it was the opposite.

 And so, Chris is like: “Look, Clara, you have fought your way to doing all these things, but now you did it.
 You’re the CEO.
 Put your elbows down.
 We’re all on your team.”
 And that was firstly very brave of him to say, and secondly it was life-changing for me to hear that.

 HOFFMAN: I love the insight that comes out of this story, because it’s such a good example of a CEO and a trusted colleague doing exactly what they’re supposed to do.

 Just as companies create painkillers for customers, they need to take care of their own house as well.
 Because today’s vitamin deficiencies become tomorrow’s illnesses.
 Clara listened to her colleague when he came to her with honest feedback.
 And that prevented a feeling of disconnect from becoming a systemic rupture.
 She integrated this idea of honest feedback into their company culture.